-After extensive planning and design efforts the project began construction in late summer 2017 and we are now very excited to get ready for its grand opening this June.
+After extensive planning and design efforts the project began construction in late summer 2017 and is NOW open to the public.

 Disc golf shares many similarities with traditional golf, just using a flying disc.
 Players compete on 9 or 18 holes, with the objective of getting the fewest number of throws (like strokes in “ball” golf) at the end of the game.
 The disc is thrown from a tee area to the target, most commonly an elevated metal basket.
 As a player moves down each fairway, the disc is thrown from each consecutive landing spot, until reaching the target “hole.”
 And, as on a traditional golf course, terrain, obstacles and accuracy affect the final outcome, as does the length of each hole, and its par score.

 An estimated 2,000 Calgarians already play disc golf, and it is considered one of the fastest growing sports in the city, open to all participation levels, ages and backgrounds.

 The park will be an 18 hole, tournament level course that will be free-of-charge to all Calgarians.
 The 27-acre site, located at the intersection of Country Hills Blvd. and Stoney Trail in northwest Calgary, is marked by rolling topography with numerous elevation changes, and includes spectacular views of the city and Rocky Mountains.